My Grandmother, Helga Swang

 Edward worked in carpentry and construction.

-many years, barely scratching out an existence and living in a tiny house.
+Fort Meade, barely scratching out a subsistence and living in a tiny house.

-1960, Helga at age 62 moved to Capistrano Beach, California to be with her
+In 1963, Helga, who was now 65, moved to Capistrano Beach, California to be with her middle daughter, Betty.

 I have what is probably the last letter she ever wrote, which she sent to

-my Mom two days before she passed away.
+my mother two days before she passed away.

-was only 3 years old the last time that I saw my grandmother Helga, and I have
+I was only three years old the last time that I saw my grandmother Helga, and I have

-Everyone, though, including my Dad has told me what a wonderful and
+only the dimmest memories of her.
+Everyone, though, including my dad has told me what a wonderful and